This post may contain affiliate links. Please read my Disclosure for more info.

 We do.
 I believe we suppress our feelings with food for sure; we eat to stop feeling and then we buckle up and go and face the difficulties we have to live through.
 And we also do something else with food that we don’t so readily realise and understand; we meet our needs with it, all of our needs.

-Eric Berne, the originator of TA said that we have six hungers:
+Eric Berne, the originator of TA said that we have six pangs of hunger:

 - contact hunger is our need for touch, we starve emotionally and fail to thrive if we are denied this

-- incident hunger is our desire for events which give us something to focus on and something to dorecognition hunger ensures we are seen, heard, felt, known
+- incident hunger is our desire for events which give us something to focus on and something hunger ensures are seen, heard, felt, known

 - stimulus hunger is that for anything which raises our physical or psychological temperature, where all of our senses are engaged